 - 1 onion (quartered)

-- Put orange, apple, onion chunks, and herb sprigs in the stuffing cavity.
+Put the orange, apple, onion chunks, and herb sprigs in the stuffing cavity.

-- Roast the turkey in the preheated 450 F oven for 10 minutes.
+Roast the turkey in oven for 10 minutes.